Ruben Gallego AZ-03

 The logo for Gallego’s Senate campaign.

 In 2022, Gallego bought a home near Capitol Hill using a special mortgage loan program for military veterans.
 He claimed the District of Columbia home as his primary residence although his campaign maintains that he resides in his Phoenix home.
 Gallego receives a homeowner rebate in Arizona that lowers the tax burdens for residents who primarily live in the state.
-Politico noted that Gallego “may have to explain why he declared he was primarily a resident of the nation’s capital.”[42][43]
+Politico noted that Gallego “may have to explain why he declared he was primarily a resident of the nation’s capital”.[50][51]

 Gallego, who had previously embraced his progressive background as “a fierce liberal combatant”, has sought to strike a moderate tone in his 2024 campaign in order to woo swing voters.
-He once called Donald Trump‘s border wall plans “stupid” and accused Trump of “scapegoating immigrants,” but by 2024 Gallego was “delicately turning to the political center”.
+He once called Donald Trump‘s border wall plans “stupid” and accused Trump of “scapegoating immigrants” but by 2024 was “delicately turning to the political center”.
 The New York Times wrote, “Gallego has built a reputation as a blunt-spoken liberal who is politically in tune with young progressives and lacerates his opponents with profane social media posts.”
-While Gallego seeks to move to the middle, Republicans in Arizona are highlighting his co-sponsorship of the Medicare for All Act, his support for ending the Senate filibuster, and his suggestion to “take a scalpel” to military spending.[44]
-In 2018 Gallego rallied alongside Bernie Sanders and in 2022 he called himself “a true progressive voice in Congress.”
+While Gallego seeks to move to the middle, Republicans in Arizona are highlighting his co-sponsorship of the Medicare for All Act, his support for ending the Senate filibuster, and his suggestion to “take a scalpel” to military spending.[52]
+In 2018, Gallego rallied alongside Bernie Sanders, and in 2022 he called himself “a true progressive voice in Congress”.
 By 2024, he no longer embraced the label “progressive”.
-He let his membership in the Congressional Progressive Caucus lapse, which he claimed was a financial decision.[45]
+He let his membership in the Congressional Progressive Caucus lapse, which he claimed was a financial decision.[2]

 Personal life

-On August 7, 2008, Gallego changed his name from Ruben Marinelarena to Ruben Marinelarena Gallego to honor his mother, Elisa Gallego, who raised him and his three siblings on her own after his father abandoned the family in his childhood.[46]
+On August 7, 2008, Gallego changed his name from Ruben Marinelarena to Ruben Marinelarena Gallego to honor his mother, Elisa Gallego, who raised him and his three siblings on her own after his father abandoned the family in his childhood.[54]
+In 2010, Gallego married Kate Widland Gallego, who was later elected mayor of Phoenix.
+They divorced in 2017 and have one child together.[55]

-Gallego wrote They Called Us “Lucky”: The Life and Afterlife of the Iraq War’s Hardest Hit Unit, published in 2021, about his service in the Marines Third Battalion, Twenty-Fifth Marine Regiment, Lima Company, during the Iraq War.[51]
+Gallego married Sydney Barron in 2021.[56][57]
+Barron is a lobbyist for the National Association of Realtors.[6]
+Gallego and Barron also have a child together.[58]
+In 2021, Gallego, with Jim DeFelice, wrote the book They Called Us “Lucky”: The Life and Afterlife of the Iraq War’s Hardest Hit Unit, a memoir of Gallego’s service in the war as a member of the U.S. Marines Third Battalion, Twenty-Fifth Marine Regiment, Lima Company.[59]

 Electoral history